 ● Staff of the pharmacy

 The above groups of people can be split into three categories:

 A. Users of a venue which you routinely frequent (gym, club, library, etc)

 C. Staff of customer-facing shops you routinely buy things from (groceries, etc)

-Looking at things from a different perspective, when you go to one of your regular venues (gym, grocery shop, library, etc), you have not agreed in advance to meet up with any of the people there.
+Looking at things from a different perspective, when you go to one of your regular venues (e.g. the gym, the grocery shop, the library, etc), you haven’t agreed in advance to meet up with any of the people there.
 And as such, sometimes you meet the girl(s) you are interested in there, other times you don’t.
-For instance, girls at the gym may skip a workout or go there at random days of the week, the staff at the gym and in the shops usually rotates during the week, etc. As a result, when you go to one of those venues you are not guaranteed to meet the girl(s) you are interested in, and this is just another variable to spice things up.
+For instance, girls at the gym may skip a workout or go there at random days of the week, the staff at the gym and in the shops usually rotates during the week, etc. As a result, when you go to one of those venues, there is no guarantee that you will meet the girl(s) you are interested in, and this is just another variable to spice things up even more.

 Gaming girls in your Routine Circle is what I refer to as Routine Circle Game.
-The ultimate test for your social calibration indeed, since a deep understanding of social dynamics is required to pull it off smoothly over the entire “escalation cycle” (another term which I just made up).
-Fact is, both after a successful or a rejected escalation, you and the girl(s) are going to keep bumping into each other in there, and it surely takes some finesse to make sure that:
+The ultimate test for your Social Calibration indeed, since a deep understanding of social dynamics is required to pull it off smoothly over the entire “escalation cycle” (another term which I just made up).
+Fact is, after both a successful or a rejected escalation, you and the girl(s) are going to keep bumping into each other there, and it surely takes some finesse to make sure that:

 i) you are still comfortable in frequenting that venue;